ortus-docs/commandbox-docs/ide-integrations/sublime-text.md

 If you have [PackageControl](http://wbond.net/sublime\_packages/package\_control) installed, you can use it to install the package.

-Just type `cmd-shift-p`/`ctrl-shift-p` to bring up the command pallete and pick `Package Control: Install Package` from the dropdown, search and select the `CommandBox` package there and you're all set.
+Just type `cmd-shift-p`/`ctrl-shift-p` to bring up the command palette and pick `Package Control: Install Package` from the dropdown, search and select the `CommandBox` package there and you're all set.

 ### Manually